aliendostea/course-build-modern-responsive-web/README.md

 ## What I learn in this course

-⚡️ Web Development process from Start to Finish project ⚡️ HTML5, CSS3, JQuery and Bootstrap (+BS 4) Framework ⚡️ CSS3 Media Queries & perfect for responsive design ⚡️ How to use JQuery libraries (counterup, easing, magnific-popup, owl-carousel, wow).
+⚡️ Web Development process from Start to Finish project.

+⚡️ HTML5, CSS3, JQuery and Bootstrap (+BS 4) Framework.

+⚡️ CSS3 Media Queries & perfect for responsive design.

+⚡️ How to use JQuery libraries (counterup, easing, magnific-popup, owl-carousel, wow).

-⚡️ Scroll behavior with JQuery
+⚡️ Scroll behavior with JQuery.

 ---